HackBulgaria/Programming101-CSharp/week03/02-MoreOOP/README.md

 ## The CashDesk classs

-Implement a `CashDesk` class, which has the following methods:
+Inside the **CashDesk** library project implement a `CashDesk` class, which has the following methods:

 * `TakeMoney(money)`, where `money` can be either `Bill` or `BatchBill` class - adds money to the cash desk
 * `Total()` - returns the total amount of money currenly in the desk